infor-design/ids-foundation/README.md

 ### Types

-Tokens are categorized by whichever foundational style that’s applied.
+Tokens are categorized by the foundational style that’s applied.

 | Token       |                               |Example         |Status         |
 |-------------|-------------------------------|----------------|----------------|